iSEE-Laboratory/DGTR/README.md

 ```

 ## TODO
+- [ ] Release the code of evaluation in Issac Gym
 - [ ] Release the code of AB-TTA
 - [x] Release the training code of DGTR
 - [x] Release the inference code of DGTR